andrelopes301/SmartFarmMonitoring/README.md

 -   The system utilizes Firestore to store and retrieve sensor data, allowing for real-time updates.
 -   The system uses a Python script to generate sensor data, making the system more accurate.
 -   The system uses Docker containers to separate the various functionalities and improve scalability and maintainability.
--   The system uses AccuWeather API to gather the forecasted weather data
+-   The system uses AccuWeather API to gather the forecasted weather data.

 ## Sources

-This project was developed for a research project in the field of agriculture and water conservation.
+This project was developed for a research paper, for the subject "Intelligent Systems Integration" in Instituto Politécnico de Viseu – Escola Superior de Tecnologia e Gestão de Viseu

 ## License